-Agencies shall reduce delay by:
+Agencies shall reduce delay by: (a) Integrating the NEPA process into early planning (§ 1501.2).

-- (a) Integrating the NEPA process into early planning (§ 1501.2). - (b) Emphasizing interagency cooperation before the environmental impact statement is prepared, rather than submission of adversary comments on a completed document (§ 1501.6). - (c) Insuring the swift and fair resolution of lead agency disputes (§ 1501.5). - (d) Using the scoping process for an early identification of what are and what are not the real issues (§ 1501.7). - (e) Establishing appropriate time limits for the environmental impact statement process (§§ 1501.7(b)(2) and 1501.8). - (f) Preparing environmental impact statements early in the process (§ 1502.5). - (g) Integrating NEPA requirements with other environmental review and consultation requirements (§ 1502.25). - (h) Eliminating duplication with State and local procedures by providing for joint preparation (§ 1506.2) and with other Federal procedures by providing that an agency may adopt appropriate environmental documents prepared by another agency (§ 1506.3). - (i) Combining environmental documents with other documents (§ 1506.4). - (j) Using accelerated procedures for proposals for legislation (§ 1506.8). - (k) Using categorical exclusions to define categories of actions which do not individually or cumulatively have a significant effect on the human environment (§ 1508.4) and which are therefore exempt from requirements to prepare an environmental impact statement. - (1) Using a finding of no significant impact when an action not otherwise excluded will not have a significant effect on the human environment (§ 1508.13) and is therefore exempt from requirements to prepare an environmental impact statement.
+into early planning (§ 101.2).

+(b) Emphasizing interagency cooperation before the environmental impact statement is prepared, rather than submission of adversary comments on a completed document (§ 1501.6).

+(c) Insuring the swift and fair resolution of lead agency disputes lution of lead agency disputes (§1501.5). (d) Using the scoping process for an early identification of what are and what are not the real issues (§1501.7). (e) Establishing appropriate time limits for the environmental impact statement process (§§1501.7(b)(2) and 1501.3).

+(f) Preparing environmental impact statements early in the process (§ 1502.5).

+(g) Integrating NEPA requirements with other environmental review and consultation requirements (§ 1502.25).

+with other environmental review and consultation requirements (§ 1802.25).

+(h) Eliminating duplication with State and local procedures by providing for Joint preparation (§ 1806.25) and widner that a agency may adopt appropriate environmental documents prepared by another agency (§ 1806.3).

+(i) Combining environmental documents with other documents (§ 1506.4).

+(j) Using accelerated procedures for proposals for legislation (§ 1806.8).

+(k) Using accelerated procedures for proposals for legislation (§ 1806.8) and the description of the categories of actions which do not individually or cumulatively have a significant effect on the human environment (§ 1506.4) and which are therefore exempt from requirements to prepare an environmental impact statement.

+(l) Using a finding of no significant

+(1) Using a finding of no significant impact when an action not otherwise excluded will not have a significant effect on the human environment (§ 1508.13) and is therefore exempt from requirements to prepare an envi-ronmental impact statement.